MicrosoftDocs/architecture-center/docs/example-scenario/apps/saas-starter-web-app-content.md

 ### Alternatives

-The effectiveness of any alternative choices depend greatly on the [tenancy model](../../guide/multitenant/considerations/tenancy-models.yml) that you intend for your SaaS application to support.
+The effectiveness of any alternative choices depends greatly on the [tenancy model](../../guide/multitenant/considerations/tenancy-models.yml) that you intend for your SaaS application to support.
 Following are examples of some alternative approaches that you can follow when you implement this solution:

 - The current solution uses Azure Active Directory B2C as the identity provider.
 You could instead use other identity providers, such as [Azure Active Directory](https://azure.microsoft.com/services/active-directory/).